dotnet/designs/accepted/2022/FunctionPointers.md

  This is a value type, not a reference type like `Pointer`, since newer proposed reflection APIs will not force boxing to occur.

- Like `Pointer` there is no property to obtain the type since it is used in a temporary manner to manual marshal.
+ Like `Pointer` there is no property to obtain the type since it is used in a temporary manner to manually marshal.

 ```diff
 namespace System.Reflection